Free-Streaming Neutrinos and Their Phase Shift in Current and Future CMB Power Spectra

 this fitting function well approximates the shifts in the CMB~peaks and troughs for $\ell_\infty = 11.0 \pm 0.6$, $\ell_\star = 483 \pm 53$ and $\xi = -1.69 \pm 0.13$.

 To obtain this template, we followed the prescription in~\cite{Follin:2015hya} and numerically calculated the phase shift~$\delta\ell$ from the lensed spectra obtained using the Boltzmann solver \texttt{CLASS}~\cite{Blas:2011rf}.\footnote{We derived the template from lensed spectra to ensure self-consistency with the observed power spectra, which are lensed and will be employed in our data analysis.
-We also computed the fit using unlensed spectra and found only minor differences in the fitting parameters within the multipole range of interest, $\ell \lesssim 3000$.} Specifically, we compared the fiducial $\Lambda$CDM~model of Table~\ref{tab:parameters} with 100~cosmologies of varying effective number of neutrino species $\Neff \in [1,6]$.
+We also computed the fit using unlensed spectra and found only minor differences in the fitting parameters within the multipole range of interest, $\ell \lesssim 3000$.} Specifically, we compared the fiducial $\Lambda$CDM~model of Table~\ref{tab:parameters} 1pt\footnote{We derive the template using this one fiducial cosmology, but have explicitly checked that it is stable against variations of the $\Lambda$CDM~parameter values within current observational constraints.} with 100~cosmologies of varying effective number of neutrino species $\Neff \in [1,6]$.
 To isolate the effect of free-streaming neutrinos in the CMB~spectra, we kept the physical baryon density~$\omega_b$, the scale factor at matter-radiation equality $a_\mathrm{eq}$, the sound horizon $\theta_s$ and the damping scale $\theta_d$ fixed across all models, equivalently to what we showed in the third panel of Fig.~\ref{fig:KEE_phase_shift}.
 We also removed contributions from the ISW~effect to prevent contamination from post-recombination anisotropies.
 Unlike~\cite{Follin:2015hya}, which used a logarithmic template, we adopted the physically motivated fitting formula~\eqref{eq:f_ell_def}.
 Additionally, to obtain the best fit for our template, we do not rely solely on the TT~spectrum as in~\cite{Follin:2015hya}, but also incorporate the polarization spectra~TE and~EE, which constrain more precisely the template shape, as shown in Fig.~\ref{fig:template_SBT}.
 This is because the polarization signal is a direct measure of the quadrupole moment at the surface of last scattering, with no contributions from effects such as the Sachs-Wolfe and integrated Sachs-Wolfe effects.
 As a result, the acoustic peaks in the polarization spectra provide a cleaner view of the primordial sound waves and appear sharper than those in the temperature spectrum.